dobrynya/aggregator/readme.txt

 5 seconds and provides methods for invalidating cached multipliers to allow DB writing component to invalidate cache after DB has been changed.

+I did not consider any question related to encoding as it is not considerable for this task.

 How to run:

 StreamDriver.main() starts the task with provided example_input.txt.